-Waring offers a full program of intellectual, aesthetic, and physical activities for its students.
-This is our strength and we hold ourselves to a high standard.
-The time-tested program, as expressed by alumni, students, Faculty and parents, balances academic rigor with breadth and asks all students to challenge themselves not only in Humanities, Math, Science, French, Art, and Writing, but also in Theater, Athletics, Music, travel, and special, intensive units like Camping Trip and Endterm.
+Waring's academic program offers intellectual, aesthetic, and physical activities to foster student learning. students are asked to challenge themselves not only in Humanities, Math, Science, French, Art, and Writing, but also in Theater, Athletics, Music, travel, and the experiential learning opportunities embedded in Camping Trip and Endterm.
 In Convocation and Graduation speeches, Waring students often describe the growth they experienced when the program asked them to take risks and engage with subjects and activities outside their comfort zone, from an art assignment or writing piece to a physics project, and this speaks to the school's commitment to helping students find their voices and build their skills in many different ways.
-Waring's program facilitates social and academic integration by teaching vertically integrated classes in some subject areas, combining different ages in advisor groups, called Tutorials, and grouping students by experience and skill set rather than age in Math and French.
+Waring's program facilitates social and academic integration by teaching vertically integrated classes in some subject areas and gathering in mixed aged ladvisor groups, called Tutorials (See Tutorials).

+Waring students in grades 6 and 7 participate in our Core program.
+After that students are referred to by Group: Group 1 (grade 8).
+Group 2 (grade 9), Group 3 (grade 10), Group 4 (grade 11), and Group 5 (grade 12).
 Although many areas of the program distinguish Core (6th/7th grade) from 8th grade, and 8th grade from the high school students, much of Waring's strength is in its emphasis on vertical grouping and community-wide activity.
-For more information and details on the Core program, please see the Core Handbook.
+Waring's Core Coordinator is responsible for communicating about items in the program that specifically pertain to Core students and families.